chestnyh/trading-assist/docs/project-commands.md

 # Project Commands

 The purpose of this documentation is having explanation for all project commands that we have in package.json file.
-There is principle how those commands are build.
 All commands have `:` as separator.
 At start(before `:`) we specify what service/library/tool this command relates to.
 Then next could be command that related to the service/library/tool.
 This second part can also be separated by `:` which depends on your service/library/tool structure.

 ## Visualisation
 ```